matomo-org/matomo-java-tracker/README.md

 ## What Is New?

+### Version 3.5.x

+The Spring Boot Starter now requires Spring Boot 4.
+The `@NonNull` annotation has been migrated from `org.springframework.lang.NonNull` to `org.jspecify.annotations.NonNull` across the Spring module.
+The `PropertyMapper` usage was updated to align with the Spring Boot 4 API (`alwaysApplyingWhenNonNull()` was removed).

+Fixed a Java 8 compatibility issue in `JavaxHttpServletWrapper` where `Enumeration.asIterator()` (introduced in Java 9) was used to iterate over HTTP header names.
+It has been replaced with a standard `while` loop.

+Dependency updates: Spring Boot 3.4.2 → 4.0.5, Jetty EE10 12.0.16 → 12.1.8, Jetty (javax) 10.0.24 → 10.0.26.

+The local testing Docker setup now uses MariaDB 12 and Matomo 5.

 ### Version 3.4.x

 We fixed a synchronization issue in the Java 8 sender (https://github.com/matomo-org/matomo-java-tracker/issues/168).
 To consume the exact amount of space needed for the queries to send to Matomo, we need the collection size of the incoming requests.
 So we changed `Iterable` to `Collection` in some `MatomoTracker`.
 This could affect users, that use parameters of type `Iterable` in the tracker.
 Please use `Collection` instead.